Are Poodles Good Family Pets? The Interesting Answer

 While that adorable Great Dane puppy you brought home may be cute now, owning a 200-pound dog can get tiring quickly.
 Size and exercise needs are essential when looking for a family pet, especially if your family is or isn’t active.
 Size is also important for safety issues since some breeds don’t know their own strength and may accidentally knock over a young child.

-Poodles vary in exercise needs, but they do best with families that are relatively active, but they’re also pretty calm and mild-mannered indoors.
+Poodles vary in exercise needs, but they do best with families that are relatively active.
+However, they’re also pretty calm and mild-mannered indoors.
 Miniature Poodles really shine in this category since they’re great for semi-active families that don’t necessarily want a 60-pound dog.

 Grooming & Coat Care